FlaviaBertoni/backstage-plugins/plugins/management-configs/README.md

 | manegementconfigs.secrets.delete  | used to display or hide the trash can icon in the actions column of the table for the "Scret" type |

 If you are creating your own backend, it is advisable to use permissions in the backend routes as well.
-And to enable the tab for each config, it is recommended to use the read permission in the `packages/app/src/components/catalog/EntityPage.tsx` file, as in this[exemple](../../packages/app/src/components/catalog/EntityPage.tsx)
+And to enable the tab for each config, it is recommended to use the read permission in the `packages/app/src/components/catalog/EntityPage.tsx` file, as in this [example](../../packages/app/src/components/catalog/EntityPage.tsx)

 ## Development